Warnings for Drizalma Sprinkle

 Suicidal Thoughts And Behaviors

-Advise families and caregivers of patients to look for the emergence suicidality, especially early during treatment and when the dose is adjusted up or down, and instruct them to report such symptoms to the healthcare provider [see BOX WARNING, and WARNINGS AND PRECAUTIONS].
+Advise patients, their families and their caregivers to look for the emergence of suicidal ideation and behavior, especially during treatment and when the dose is adjusted up or down, and instruct them to report such symptoms to their healthcare provider [see BOXED WARNING, and WARNINGS AND PRECAUTIONS].

 Hepatotoxicity